 Therapeutic Benefits of Recreation

-The therapeutic benefits of spending time in the outdoors comes down to one word– “connection.”
-So often in today’s society children’s daily activities are supervised and structured from the moment they awake to the moment they go to sleep at night.
+The therapeutic benefits of a teenager spending time in the outdoors comes down to one word– “connection.”
+So often in today’s society, children’s daily activities are supervised and structured from the moment they awake to the moment they go to sleep at night.
 When parental supervision is not possible, television and computers act as supervisors.
 This can leave little time for the benefits of deep connection and actual relationship.
 Children go from one structured activity to the next, taking little time to actually be kids, to gain all of the potent insights that come from simply playing together.

 At Fire Mountain, we believe that recreation and time in nature are essential to healthy development.
 Children in the outdoors learn from personal experience through taking chances and learning first hand from their own behaviors, choices, and decisions.

-Many therapeutic interventions take place on the extensive grounds on our 44-acre mountain property and offsite.
+Many therapeutic interventions take place on the extensive grounds on the 44-acre mountain property of Fire Mountain and offsite.
 We incorporate nature-based recreational activities and field trips to teach team work skills, self-confidence and self-efficacy.
 The outdoors also helps to provide a sense of relationship to place, a deeper connection with ourselves and the world we inhabit.
 Through recreation and adventure based activity we begin to grow and learn together.
 Also, it’s lots of fun!

 Equine-Assisted Therapy Makes Lasting Connection